 Relax into gorgeous views of the turquoise ocean from your balcony, and be within a stone’s throw distance from our beachfront yoga platform.
 Choose from either one king bed or two extra-long twin beds, and enjoy your own private bathroom with shower and tub.
 These spacious rooms also have a rocking chair, desk, and kitchen area with a small refrigerator, kitchen sink, tea kettle, and tableware.
 Fully air-conditioned, these rooms are available for reservations of at least two adults.

-Our Garden Rooms with Bath are shared rooms with two single beds and a private bathroom with shower and tub.
-Within a short distance from the bay, these rooms include simple furnishings, a small refrigerator, tea kettle, and air conditioning.
-If you choose this room as a solo traveler, you can expect to share it with a roommate of the same gender.
+Our Garden Rooms with Bath have two single beds and a private bathroom with shower and tub.
+Within a short distance of the bay, these rooms include simple furnishings, a small refrigerator, tea kettle, and air conditioning.

 Ideal for solo travelers, our Garden Room Singles offer a comfortable space with one bed, simple furnishings, and air conditioning.
 Single rooms are situated in various locations throughout the ashram, including within our main building.
 Depending on the location of your room, various shared bathrooms are available within a few seconds walking distance.